Barbra Streisand...and Other Musical Instruments

 Barbra Streisand...and Other Musical Instruments (also called just And Other Musical Instruments) is the fourteenth studio album by American singer Barbra Streisand.
-It was released on November 2, 1973 by Columbia Records.
+It was released on November 2, 1973, by Columbia Records.
 The album was made available following a 1973 live television special promoted to improve Streisand's image and sound.
 With world music as the primary genre, the album's instrumentation varies greatly; even items such as kitchen utensils were used to create melodies and beats.
 With a majority of the songs on the album being cover songs, Streisand also re-recorded various tracks that originated earlier in her career.
 Her manager, Martin Erlichman, was credited as the album's sole and executive producer.

 The album received mixed reviews from music critics.
 A critic from Billboard liked Streisand's tone and vocals, but others felt as if the album was ultimately forgettable.
-Barbra Streisand...and Other Musical Instruments is Streisand's lowest selling studio album of her entire career; it is also one of four studio albums released by the singer not to receive a certification from the Recording Industry Association of America.
+Barbra Streisand...and Other Musical Instruments is Streisand's lowest selling studio album released by Columbia; it is also one of four studio albums released by the singer not to receive a certification from the Recording Industry Association of America.
 However, it peaked in the lower positions of both Canada and the United States.
 The album was eventually released as a CD in 1989.